 - A flattening of the epidermal-dermal junction decreases the overall strength of the skin, which increases the risk for skin tears and blistering.

 - A decrease in the melanocytes and Langerhans cells increases the risk for allergic reactions and sensitivity to sunlight.

-- A decrease in blood flow decreases skin temperature.
+- A decrease in blood flow decreases skin temperature and delays healing.